-Subject Description S.ADEL The applet deletion manager which also acts on behalf of the card issuer.
-It may be an applet ([JCRE22], §11), but its role asks anyway for a specific treatment from the security viewpoint.
-This subject is unique and is involved in the ADEL security policy defined in §7.1.3.1.
-S.APPLET Any applet instance.
-S.BCV The bytecode verifier (BCV), which acts on behalf of the verification authority who is in charge of the bytecode verification of the packages.
-This subject is involved in the PACKAGE LOADING security policy defined in §7.1.7.
-S.CAD The CAD represents the actor that requests, by issuing commands to the card, for RMI services.
-It also plays the role of the off-card entity that communicates with the S.INSTALLER.
-S.INSTALLER The installer is the on-card entity which acts on behalf of the card issuer.
-This subject is involved in the loading of packages and installation of applets.
-S.JCRE The runtime environment under which Java programs in a smart card are executed.
-S.JCVM The bytecode interpreter that enforces the firewall at runtime.
+Subject Description S.JCRE The Java Card RE is responsible on behalf of the card issuer of the bytecode execution and runtime environment functionalities.
+It is the process that manages applet selection and de-selection, along with the delivery of APDUs from and to the smart card device.
+This subject is unique.
+S.JCVM The Java Card VM is the bytecode interpreter.
+This subjet dynamically enforces the firewall, that is, at runtime.
 S.LOCAL Operand stack of a JCVM frame, or local variable of a JCVM frame containing an object or an array of references.
 S.MEMBER Any object's field, static field or array position.
 S.PACKAGE A package is a namespace within the Java programming language that may contain classes and interfaces, and in the context of Java Card technology, it defines either a user library, or one or several applets.